1. Questions about Our Research Interests

 What is your funding focus?

-The majority of our funding supports research relevant to youth ages 8 to 25 in the United States.
-Our Current Research Interests focus on understanding how youth settings work, how they affect youth development, and how they can be improved; and understanding when, how, and under what conditions research evidence is used in policies and practices that affect youth, and how its use can be improved.
+The majority of our funding supports research relevant to children, adolescents and young adults ages 5 to 25 in the United States.
+Our Current Research Interests focus on understanding programs, policies, and practices that reduce inequalities in youth outcomes; and understanding when, how, and under what conditions research evidence is used in policies and practices that affect youth, and how its use can be improved.
 For more information, please view our Current Research Interests.

-Are there aspects of settings in which you are particularly interested?
+Are there aspects of inequality in which you are particularly interested?

 Are there youth outcomes in which you are particularly interested?